lucilegabriellefievetlacombe-afk/backstagebase/README.md

    > * **CD features&fix DEV > CD integration QA > CD version-X.X.X PPD > CD PROD**

 **CI**
-: Continuous Integration, CI always refers to continuous integration, an automation process for developers that facilitates more frequent merging of code changes back to a shared branch, or “trunk.”
+: **C**ontinuous **I**ntegration, CI always refers to continuous integration, an automation process for developers that facilitates more frequent merging of code changes back to a shared branch, or “trunk.”
 As these updates are made, automated testing steps are triggered to ensure the reliability of merged code changes.

+**CRDs**
+: Custom Resource Definitions, CRDs are a powerful feature in Kubernetes that lets you extend its native API, enabling you to create your own resource types.

 **DevOps**
 : DevOps is a set of practices, tools, and a cultural philosophy that integrates and automates the work of software development (Dev) and IT operations (Ops) to improve and shorten the systems development life cycle.
 It emphasizes team empowerment, cross-team communication, collaboration, and technology automation.